 “We will not sell, share, or rent your personal information to others.”

 The vast majority of online businesses make this promise to their visitors.
 How noble…and disastrous.

 Consider a simple question.
 If you make the above promise to visitors, how will you ever sell your business to a third party?
-The most valuable assets of online businesses are customer databases and mailing lists.
-In promising visitors their information will not be sold, rented or shared, you’ve eliminated the ability to sell the most valuable assets of your business.
+The most valuable assets of online companies are customer databases and mailing lists.
+In promising visitors their information will not be sold, rented, or shared, you’ve eliminated the ability to sell the most valuable assets of your business.
 Don’t think so?
 Learn how a $700,000 dating site purchase failed for this very reason.

 9. Collecting Personal Information From Children – Big Changes